Gangland, El Salvador | Pictures | Reuters

 The bodies of members of the Barrio 18 gang are seen on the ground before being loaded on to a coroner pick up truck in the town of San Pedro Perulapan June 11, 2015.
 REUTERS/Jose Cabezas

 Blood is seen in a crime scene after a bus driver was killed by suspected gang members during a suspension of public transport services in San Salvador July 27, 2015.
-Violent gangs in El Salvador ordered bus drivers to strike on Monday in a conflict...more
+In July, gangs ordered bus drivers to strike in a conflict that has killed six...more

-People ride in the back of a pick up truck during the second day of a suspension of public transport services in Apopa, El Salvador July 28, 2015.
-Gangs stepped up violence over the weekend to pressure the government of President Salvador Sanchez...more

-Soldiers board an army truck used for public transportation during the second day of a suspension of public transport services in San Salvador, El Salvador July 28, 2015.
-Murders in the country jumped 50 percent to 2,192 in the first five months of...more

 A woman reacts as she touches the feet of her son's body, as the bodies of members of the Barrio 18 gang are carried out of a crime scene after a confrontation with the army, in the town of San Pedro Perulapan June 11, 2015.
 REUTERS/Jose Cabezas